KevinHobart/Active-Directory-Lab/README.md

 ### Skills Learned

-- **Virtualization:** How to propery allocate and manage hardware and networking resources when setting up and using a virtual machine.
+- **Virtualization:** Properly allocate and manage hardware and networking resources when setting up and using a virtual machine.
-- **Windows 11:** How to Download, install, and configure Windows 11 to be used as the client (end user) machine in an Active Directory domain.
+- **Windows 11:** Download, install, and configure Windows 11 to be used as the client (end user) machine in an Active Directory domain.
-- **Windows Server 2022:** How to Download, install, and configure Windows Server 2022, for use as an Active Directory Domain Controller.
+- **Windows Server 2022:** Download, install, and configure Windows Server 2022, for use as an Active Directory Domain Controller.
-- **Active Directory:** How to Install and configure Active Directory Domain Services (AD DS) on Windows Server 2022, and promote to a Domain Conroller.
-How to add Users to the domain.
+- **Active Directory:** Install and configure Active Directory Domain Services (AD DS) on Windows Server 2022, and promote to a Domain Conroller, as well as add Users to the domain.